nevinkurian500-a11y/Smart-Student-Record-Performance-Management-System/README.md

-## 📘 Smart Student Record Management System

-A Java Desktop Application developed using Java Swing and SQLite (JDBC) to manage student records efficiently.

-📌 Project Description

-The Smart Student Record Management System is a database-driven desktop application designed to store and manage student details digitally.

-This application replaces manual record keeping methods and ensures better data management, accuracy, and reliability.

-👨‍💻 Team Members

-Nevin Kurian

-Shijin C Mathew

-🛠️ Technologies Used

-Java (JDK 17)

-VS Code

-Java Swing

-SQLite

-JDBC

-✨ Features

-Add student details (ID, Name, Course, Semester)

-Store student data in SQLite database

-View all student records in table format

-Clear input fields

-Exception handling for database operations

-Lightweight and offline desktop application

-🖥️ Application Components
-Input Fields

-Student ID

-Name

-Course

-Semester

-Buttons

-Add Student

-View Students

-Clear Fields

-🗄️ Database Details

-Database Name: studentdb.db
-Table Name: students

-Table Columns:

-id – INTEGER (Primary Key)

-name – TEXT

-course – TEXT

-semester – INTEGER

-SQLite is used because it is lightweight, serverless, and ideal for small desktop applications.

-🏗️ System Flow

-User enters student details

-Clicks "Add Student"

-Data is stored in SQLite database

-User clicks "View Students"

-All records are displayed in a table window

-📚 Key Concepts Used

-Object-Oriented Programming (Classes and Methods)

-JDBC Connectivity

-SQL Queries (INSERT, SELECT)

-Exception Handling (try-catch blocks)

-GUI Development using Java Swing

-▶️ How to Run the Project

-Install JDK 17

-Install VS Code

-Install Java Extension Pack in VS Code

-Add SQLite JDBC Driver to the project

-Open StudentManagementSystem.java

-Run the program

-🚀 Future Enhancements

-Update student records

-Delete student records

-Search student by ID

-Add authentication system

-Export data to Excel or PDF

-📌 Conclusion

-This project demonstrates the integration of Java Swing and SQLite database using JDBC.

-It provides a simple and effective desktop solution for managing student records while applying core programming concepts.
+## **📘 Smart Student Record Management System**

+**A Java Desktop Application developed using Java Swing and SQLite (JDBC) to efficiently manage student records for academic purposes and college events.**

+---

+## 📌 Project Description

+• The Smart Student Record Management System is a database-driven desktop application designed to store and manage student details digitally.

+• This application replaces manual record-keeping methods and ensures better data management, accuracy, and reliability.

+• It can also be used for **college fest registrations, event participant tracking, workshop enrollments, and program data collection**.

+• The system provides a simple, lightweight, and offline solution suitable for colleges and small institutions.

+---

+## 👨‍💻 Team Members

+• Nevin Kurian
+• Shijin C Mathew

+---

+## 🛠️ Technologies Used

+• Java (JDK 17)
+• VS Code
+• Java Swing
+• SQLite
+• JDBC

+---

+## ✨ Features

+• Add student details (ID, Name, Course, Semester)

+• Store student data in SQLite database

+• View all student records in table format

+• Clear input fields

+• Exception handling for database operations

+• Lightweight and offline desktop application

+• Can be used for collecting and managing student data during college fests and events

+---

+## 🖥️ Application Components

+### Input Fields

+• Student ID
+• Name
+• Course
+• Semester

+### Buttons

+• Add Student
+• View Students
+• Clear Fields

+---

+## 🗄️ Database Details

+• **Database Name:** `studentdb.db`
+• **Table Name:** `students`

+### Table Columns

+• `id` – INTEGER (Primary Key)
+• `name` – TEXT
+• `course` – TEXT
+• `semester` – INTEGER

+• SQLite is used because it is lightweight, serverless, and ideal for small desktop applications.

+---

+## 🏗️ System Flow

+• User enters student details

+• Clicks **"Add Student"**

+• Data is stored in SQLite database

+• User clicks **"View Students"**

+• All records are displayed in a table window

+• During college fests, organizers can quickly collect participant data and manage registrations digitally

+---

+## 📚 Key Concepts Used

+• Object-Oriented Programming (Classes and Methods)

+• JDBC Connectivity

+• SQL Queries (INSERT, SELECT)

+• Exception Handling (try-catch blocks)

+• GUI Development using Java Swing

+---

+## ▶️ How to Run the Project

+• Install JDK 17

+• Install VS Code

+• Install Java Extension Pack in VS Code

+• Add SQLite JDBC Driver to the project

+• Open `StudentManagementSystem.java`

+• Run the program

+---

+## 🚀 Future Enhancements

+• Update student records

+• Delete student records

+• Search student by ID

+• Add authentication system

+• Export data to Excel or PDF

+• Add event name and contact number fields for fest registrations

+• Generate participant ID automatically

+---

+## 📌 Conclusion

+• This project demonstrates the integration of Java Swing and SQLite database using JDBC.

+• It provides a simple and effective desktop solution for managing student records and can also be adapted for college fest registrations and event management systems.

+• The system applies core programming concepts while solving real-world data management problems.

+---